jarelllama/Scam-Blocklist/README.md

     0 |         0 |       4% | stopgunscams.com
  1009 |     20074 |      14% | All sources

+* The new domain numbers reflect what was retrieved, not what was added to the blocklist.
 * The Excluded % is of domains not included in the blocklist.
 Mostly dead, whitelisted, and parked domains.
-* The numbers here reflect what was retrieved, not what was added to the blocklist.
 ```

 > [!IMPORTANT]